 Because there are so many different ways for customers to experience your brand, the idea of figuring out all potential touchpoints may seem daunting at first.

-However, you can make this task easier by putting yourself in your customer’s shoes and walking yourself through their journey step-by-step.
+However, you can make this task easier by putting yourself in your customer’s shoes and walking through their journey step-by-step.

 Ask yourself the following: